guptais/demo-http-sink-kafka-connector/README.md

 ## Demo REST API service

-I am using an existing java REST API available on the internet. clone and run the `kafka-connect-http-demo` app on your machine.
+Start any REST API for testing.
+*I used the one used by Confluent `kafka-connect-http-demo`*

 ```
 git clone https://github.com/confluentinc/kafka-connect-http-demo.git